JanHerca/urantiapedia/output/wikijs/en/article/Gaetan_Charland/Reflectivite_2024_02_mot_du_president.md

 I conclude this message by inviting you to meditate on this passage:

 > “But in the work which is just ahead of us, and in that which remains for you . . . you will be grievously tried.
 You must all be on your watch against fear and doubts.
-Every one of you, gird up the loins of your minds and let your lamps be kept burning.” ([UB 165:5.5](/en/The_Urantia_Book/165#p5_5))
+Every one of you, gird up the loins of your minds and let your lamps be kept burning.” (<a id="a45_259"></a>[UB 165:5.5](/en/The_Urantia_Book/165#p5_5))

 To love is to serve